delapazruiz/domestic.wastewater.variability/README.md

 docker run -it -d -m 20024M -d --name dwnetlogonocalibration --volumes-from x11-bridge -v 'my/directory/path/to/results':/home/results dwsmsabmsntnocalibration
 ```

-2)  Once the Docker container is running, open your web browser (e.g. Chrome, Firefox) and paste the following URL in the search bar: <http://localhost:10000/index.html?encoding=rgb32&password=111>
+2)  Once the Docker container is running, open your web browser (e.g.B Chrome, Firefox) and paste the following URL in the search bar: <http://localhost:10000/index.html?encoding=rgb32&password=111>

 You should see the NetLogo model.